-Under the Biosecurity Act 2015 Central Coast Council (Council) is responsible for the management and control of weeds on all land that is under Council's care and control.
-In order to meet this requirement, Council implements an integrated weed management approach for the removal and control of weeds.
+Under the Biosecurity Act 2015 Central Coast Council (Council) is responsible for the management and control of priority weeds on all land that is under Council's care and control.
+In order to meet this requirement, Council implements an integrated weed management approach for the removal and control of weeds, which aligns with the Greater Sydney Regional Strategic Weed Management Plan 2023-2027.